What is Parkinson’s Disease?

 Why Does It Help?

-New studies have begun to explore the effectiveness of chiropractic treatments to treat Parkinson’s and have shown promise in managing and reducing symptoms.
+New studies have begun to explore the effectiveness of chiropractic treatments to treat Parkinson’s.
+They have shown promise in managing and reducing symptoms.

 These studies show that treatment of the upper cervical area has helped more than 70% of patients regain muscle function, increased energy, and improved the quality of life of patients.

-One such treatment was observed in a study involving a 66-year-old woman who had shown the presence of intersegmental dysfunctions which have been shown to interfere with the central nervous system.
+One such treatment was observed in a study involving a 66-year-old woman who had shown the presence of intersegmental dysfunctions.
+These dysfunctions have been shown to interfere with the central nervous system.

-Chiropractic treatment was administered to the patient to elicit plasticity within cortical structures, that is, to increase the flexibility of joints and bones in order to lessen the rigidity imposed by the degenerative nature of Parkinson’s.
+Chiropractic treatment was administered to the patient to elicit plasticity within cortical structures.
+This was done to increase the flexibility of joints and bones in order to lessen the rigidity imposed by the degenerative nature of Parkinson’s.

 Parkinson’s disease affects nearly two million Americans, leaving them injured and often embarrassed by the symptoms they exhibit.